 I think there are a lot of SaaS companies that claim to keep data secure, but if you look under the covers, there’s no verification that they are really protecting their customers’ data to an industry standard.
 Many of these companies create an illusion of control by relying on the controls of their subprocessors, which means nothing if you are lacking risk management, access control, and change management in your own organization.

 SOC 2 compliance, on the other hand, verifies that we are adhering to the most current, stringent industry standards — giving our clients peace of mind about their contract security.

-What does IntelAgree’s SOC 2 Type II compliance mean for clients?
+What does IntelAgree’s SOC 2 Type II compliance mean for customers?

-It proves to our clients that we are doing what we say we’re doing for them: Keeping their data secure.
+It proves to our customers that we are doing what we say we’re doing for them: Keeping their data secure.

-Typically, before our clients ever see our SOC 2 report, we answer their security questionnaires so we can gauge what security measures they believe we should be taking.
-Our SOC 2 Type II compliance confirms that we’re taking the actions our clients want us to take — and that we’re doing it on an annual basis.
+Typically, before our customers ever see our SOC 2 report, we answer their security questionnaires so we can gauge what security measures they believe we should be taking.
+Our SOC 2 Type II compliance confirms that we’re taking the actions our customers want us to take — and that we’re doing it on an annual basis.

 How should companies request a SOC 2 Type II report and vet their SaaS CLM vendors?

 If you’re vetting a SaaS CLM provider, there are three things you need to do: